lsd-rs/lsd/README.md

 # == Date ==
 # This specifies the date format for the date column.
 The freeform format
-# accepts an strftime like string.
+# accepts a strftime like string.
 # When "classic" is set, this is set to "date".
 # Possible values: date, relative, '+<date_format>'
 # `date_format` will be a `strftime` formatted value. e.g. `date: '+%d %b %y %X'` will give you a date like this: 17 Jun 21 20:14:55